hmrc/pillar2-service-guide/source/documentation/index.md

 If the return is the focus of an active enquiry, amendments are not processed until the enquiry ends.

-If the amend request is successful, it returns a response containing a processing date and a charge reference if the liability has changed.
+If the amend request is successful, it returns a response containing a processing date and a charge reference (unless the amendment changes a liability return to a Nil Return, where no charge reference is issued).

 ## Submit below-threshold notification